 - Anne Widdop and the team at Fuze and Essential Funeral trained me as a Humanist celebrant.
 Ironically, I’ve delivered a dozen weddings to one funeral – took me a while to twig that you can’t diary in a funeral the way you can a wedding and my hectic work life needs a tectonic shift if I’m to make more space for funerals… though maybe that’s coming.

 It’s rubbish trying to limit the list to 10.
 Because there’s Paula Rainey Crofts – queen of doing it differently.
-Karen at Naturally Useful making lovely willow coffins, Toni and Kirsty at Singers for Funerals, Lucy Jane at the Individual Funeral Company in Oxford, Carrie and Fran who set up A Natural Undertaking were best new Funeral Directors at the Ideal Death Show, Melissa at Leedhams natural burial grounds and Fran recently of Clandonwood Natural Burial reserve, Jane (and Simon) at Green Fuse who did my care of the body training with Angie from Red Plait, Claire Turnham at Only with Love home funerals, people like Dr Kate Granger who are sharing their experiences of living with death and Jane Duncan Rogers who delivered a workshop for us in January.
+Karen at Naturally Useful making lovely willow coffins, Lucy Jane at the Individual Funeral Company in Oxford, Carrie and Fran who set up A Natural Undertaking were best new Funeral Directors at the Ideal Death Show, Melissa at Leedhams natural burial grounds and Fran recently of Clandonwood Natural Burial reserve, Jane (and Simon) at Green Fuse who did my care of the body training with Angie from Red Plait, Claire Turnham at Only with Love home funerals, people like Dr Kate Granger who are sharing their experiences of living with death and Jane Duncan Rogers who delivered a workshop for us in January.
 Nixie James-Scott and a pile of others in our Marketplace.

 As Fling’s fourth birthday approaches in April, email me if you have thoughts about how you can help us do death better – men and women together.